-The Style field contains all the shape styles and presets defined in the document (or in the application).
+The Style field contains all the shape styles and presets defined in the document (or in preset folders).
 To change the shape of an object, select the object and select a shape from the Style field of the Shape panel.

 - - Open a detailed shape properties view.
-Some geometric shapes have properties that are not visible in the shape panel.
+Some shapes may have properties that are not visible in the shape panel.
 These properties can be edited numerically using this button.

 - - Open a detailed shape corner options view.
 The shape corner options view is used to select properties of the corner used at cusp nodes of the selected shapes.
 The details of the corner view are document on the Editing Corners section of this chapter.

 - - Unlink reference or style shapes.
 When a reference or style shape is used, modifying the original object shape or shape style will automatically update all instances of that shape reference or style.
 If some instance should not be dynamically linked to the original style, use this button to detach the current shape from its origin.